Wild Tales: Storytelling Through Nature

 The power of the art and style of superhero comics from my childhood has always energized me, and now, apparently, inspired me as well.
 With great power comes great responsibility – the responsibility to use my design powers for good and not for evil.
 Just thinking about it gets my Spidey Sense tingling…how about yours?

-deep thoughts by Jonathan Markella
+Deep thoughts by Jonathan Markella

 Images property of Marvel/Walt Disney Co. and DC/Warner Bros.
 Discovery